google-deepmind/penzai/docs/guides/v2_differences.md

 In the original design, Penzai represents models as PyTrees of arrays, inspired by Equinox.
 This simplifies the process of passing them through JAX transformations, since JAX already understands how to traverse PyTrees and their data.
 In particular, Penzai models can currently be passed through JAX transformations at the top level.

 However, there are some features which are difficult to express in an immutable PyTree.
 For instance, we may want to use the same parameter value in multiple layers (shared parameters), or collect mutable state.
-Penzai has a system, `penzai.data_effects`, designed to support this, which works by temporarily replacing certain sentinel nodes in the PyTree structure (effect references) with mutable Python objects (effect implementations).
+Penzai has a system, `penzai.deprecated.v1.data_effects`, designed to support this, which works by temporarily replacing certain sentinel nodes in the PyTree structure (effect references) with mutable Python objects (effect implementations).

 To preserve a "functional" top-level interface, Penzai currently requires invariants to be maintained across models that use these features:
 - All effects must be children of a handler block, which "handles" them.